 pressure of additional cost of food and housing.
 I always avoided to

 do that at my own farm and my main conditions for volunteers were

 just that they abstain from eating meat or drinking alcohol at my

-really support the project, but also many others who
+support the project, but I have also had "volunteers" who

 just wanted to do a minimum amount of work to stay for free